 A beautiful Japanese Ryokan just twenty minutes from historic Takayama, Wanosato is surrounded by forested hills and traditional Japanese villages.
 Dating back 160 years, with a rare Gasso-zukuri thatched roof, Wanosato is a truly unique place.

 Dating back over 160 years, and with only eight rooms, it js immediately clear that Wanosao is a special place to stay.
 Perched in a forested area next to Miyagawa River, Wanosato is just 20 minutes from historic Takayama, and not far from the UNESCO protected village of Shiragawago.
 Wanosato is both brilliantly located and full of charm.

 The ancient minka (house of the people) has a Gassho-zukuri roof, a unique thatched and steeply pitched roof that is only found in this small region of Japan.
-Inside you'll find traditional and spacious rooms, as well as an irori fireplace at the center, creating a warm and cosy atmosphere each evening and the perfect place to enjoy sake and share stories.
+Inside you'll find traditional and spacious rooms, as well as an irori fireplace at the centre, creating a warm and cosy atmosphere each evening and the perfect place to enjoy sake and share stories.
 There are no private hot spring baths, but there is a beautiful communal onsen for guests.
 Dining is an elaborate affair, with the hosts serving local and traditional Japanese cuisine.

 The eight rooms are simple but comfortable traditional Japanese style rooms with private bathrooms, hardwood floors, futon beds and wooden beams.
 They are full of character and very in keeping with a traditional ryokan.

 Enjoy a walking tour of Takayama.
 Visit the morning farmer's market before exploring Takayama old town, lined with charming traditional buildings from the Edo period.
 Head to the Float Festival Museum then to Hida Folk Village, an open-air village museum.